CBroemse/SimilaritYWriter20/README.md

       if mode =="1" then  see 'solution matrix' and write main randomly generated cell names to "textS/indat23720/filesystem"++ token +1 ++.html"

-      else  select 11 different [String] to write into the html file the list are either datatype e.g 'B B'  vs '1.55654433'
+      else  select 11 different [String] to write into the html files the list are either datatype e.g 'B B'  vs '1.55654433'
-             one being all chars the the other just number digits.(num String)
+             one being all chars the the other just number digits. (num String)

  How to select modi of 'filled-in cells'
   selFunction:
-  'simiVals' are function  : 2 , 6 , 8 , 10
+  'simiVals' are function  : 2 , 6 , 8 , 10   ?11?
   'cell content'  are: 5 , 7 , 9
   'cell names'    are:  1    ;  3 is any char, 4 insert "cell"